-- transfer of their capital stock or equity in the electronic system set forth by the SE, and (ii) file notice to SAT regarding any transfer of their capital stock or equity. - (c) Appoint a sole manager or, in its case, the members of the board of directors to fulfill the instructions provided by the shareholders/partners meetings and to direct the activities performed by the company. - (d) In addition, pursuant to the AML Law, further requirements and reports will be necessary to be filed on a periodic basis to comply with such law.
+LGSM and the Mexican Federal Fiscal Code, the SA and the SRL will be bound to (i) publish a notice of any transfer of their capital stock or equity in the electronic system set forth by the SE, and (ii) file notice to SAT regarding any transfer of their capital stock or equity.

+- (c) Appoint a sole manager or, in this case, the members of the board of directors to fulfill the instructions provided by the shareholders/partners meetings and to direct the activities performed by the company. - (d) In addition, pursuant to the AML Law, further requirements and reports will be necessary to be filed on a periodic basis to comply with such law.